The Wreck (1913 film)

 The Wreck is an Australian film directed by W. J. Lincoln based on a poem by Adam Lindsay Gordon about the ride to help by a farmhand who has witnessed a shipwreck.
 It is considered a lost film.

-The movie was made in 1913 but not released until 1915.
+The movie was made in 1913 by Lincoln Cass in Melbourne.
+However it was not released until 1915 in Sydney.
 W. J. Lincoln later made a film of Gordon's life, The Life's Romance of Adam Lindsay Gordon (1916).

+The film screened in Cairns in 1916.